Cragady/sac/README.md

 I'm having to use GUI based programs to capture clicks.
 This in and of itself will introduce some inaccuracy in collecting the amount of clicks the program is actually initiating.
 I can use the program itself to give an *estimated* amount of clicks, but that's like asking a government agency to audit itself for any wrongdoing.
 Unreliable at best, and straight up fantasy land reporting at worst.

+### Clicks Per Second not Hitting Target

+The rendering of the GUI is preventing accurate time for sending clicks.
+This can be resolved by buffering multiple clicks in one command by multiplying wanted clicks by delta_time and flooring the value and keeping track of click loss and adding the lost clicks appropriately.

+An alternative solution is to not multiply clicks per second, and just calculate click loss and add the loss of clicks as soon as it's greater than 1.

+## Solved / Innacurate Issues

-### Questionable Clicks Per Second Setting
+### ~Questionable Clicks Per Second Setting~

-The clicks per second aren't exactly where they should be.
+> The clicks per second aren't exactly where they should be.

+This issue is not from a questionable setting.